londonmeanswild/CS376/design-manifesto.md

 Our website aside, [understanding the different way users interacted with our prototype](https://londonmeanswild.github.io/museum-experience/2018/11/08/usability-review/) showed us just how many assumptions we had been making about the ways users navigated our app.And many testers didn't know what to do with the visualiation mock-ups on our paper prototype.
 Or most of our paper prototype, really.
 This was embarrassing.
 If information isn't accessible, it might as well not exist.
 I've spent time working on accessibility and equitability in tech, and yet had discarded all of that in favor of a design that made sense to me.
 I still wish we had taken this as an opportunity to do a deep dive on data representation.
 Our entire project easily could have focused on the way people access and understand information.
 I regret not speaking up for that approach, because I think that understanding how people interact with data could have made me a better designer, writer, and communicator.

-### We != User
+### We != Users

 Not only did I have to recenter accessibility as a priority, I also had to constantly remember that *I am not the end user.* I had to recenter my focus on the user, whether that was through refering to interviews and contextual inquiries, or bringing specific questions to usability reviews.
 This process was both new and familiar: in UX, having a user be involved at every stage of the design process is called participatory design.
 Previously, I had encountered this idea when writing an [ethnography on female queerness in Kuwait, last spring](https://londonmeanswild.github.io/research/2018/03/16/Kuwait.html).
 For the social scientists in the room, participatory design is similar to  Patricia Hill-Collins' Black Feminist Thought.<sup>3</sup>

 In UX,  which means having a user be involved at every step of the design process.
 Our participants were co-researchers and co-designers, not simply testers.
 The timeframe we were working in proved to create some limitations, however.
 The design process put parameters around the decisions my team and I made.
 Once we realized what we were testing for, or the questions to ask, it was time to iterate again.
 At every step we were pushing forward a half-polished product, guided by feedback that may or may not have been the best to follow.
 Our contextual inquires were guided by the best questions we knew to ask -- and those evolved with each encounter.
 Because our time and knowledge was limited, we often found ourselves looking back and saying "man, we should have asked **this one thing** differently, it could have changed everything."
 And because we had not established long-standing relationships with curators, the curators didn't know us well enough to understand what we were trying to say, nor did we know them well enough to always understand them.
-We found that [thinking out loud was an important tool](https://londonmeanswild.github.io/museum-experience/2018/11/08/usability-review/) in continually centering the user experience, needs, and wants.
+We found that [thinking out loud was an important tool](https://londonmeanswild.github.io/museum-experience/2018/11/08/usability-review/) in continually centering the user experience, needs, and wants.<sup>4</sup>

-I consider this ability to look back and identify opportunities for change to be an extremely valuable takeaway.

 ### Focusing on tech might mean missing solutions.